TTT-2/docs/docs/developers/basics/creating-an-addon.md

     - "comic",
     - "build"

-    Ignore is what files (you can use the \* as a wildcard to ignore file extensions - e.g. \*.txt) you dont want gmad to compile for use in the resulting .gma file
+    Ignore is what files (you can use the \* as a wildcard to ignore file extensions - e.g. \*.txt) you dont want gmad to compile for use in the resulting .gma file.

 1. Navigate to your GarrysMod bin directory.
 (Usually in `Steam\steamapps\common\GarrysMod\bin`).